A penalized criterion for selecting the number of clusters for K-medians: Framework

-In what follows, let us consider a random variable X taking values in $ \mathbb{R}^d$ for some $d \ge 1$.
-Remark that it is well-known that the standard mean of X is not robust to corruptions.
-This is why the median should be prefered to the mean in robust statistics.
-The geometric median $m$, also called $L^1$-median or spatial median, of a random variable $X\in \mathbb{R}^d$ is defined by \cite{haldane1948note}:
+In what follows, we consider a random variable X that takes values in $\mathbb{R}^d$ for some $d \ge 1$.
+It is well-known that the standard mean of X is not robust to corruptions.
+Hence, the median is preferred to the mean in robust statistics.
+The geometric median $m$, also called $L^1$-median or spatial median, of a random variable $X\in \mathbb{R}^d$ is defined by \cite{haldane1948note} as follows:

 For the 1-dimensional case, the geometric median coincides with the usual median in $\mathbb{R}$.
 As Euclidean space $\mathbb{R}^d$ is strictly convex, the geometric median $m$ exists and is unique if the points are not concentrated around a straight line \citep{kemperman1987median}.
-The geometric median is known to be robust and to have a breakdown point at $0.5$.
+The geometric median is known to be robust and has a breakdown point of $0.5$.

 Let us now consider a sequence of i.i.d copies $X_1,...,X_n$ of $X$.
 In this paper, we focus on two methods to determine the geometric median.
 The first one is iterative and consists in considering the fix point estimates \citep{weiszfeld1937point, vardi2000multivariate}